soajs/soajs.helm/README.md

 # soajs.helm

-SOAJS helm is to deploy SOAJS using help chart
+SOAJS helm is to deploy SOAJS using Helm Chart

 ### Complete Documentation
 More information is available on SOAJS website under the section for [HELM](https://soajsorg.atlassian.net/wiki/x/MQBhaw).